martin-olivier/airgorah/docs/installation.md

-# Build and install Airgorah from crates.io
+# Build and install Airgorah - crates.io

 To build and install `airgorah` from crates.io, you can use the following command: